thugsb/wsdl-cascade/docs/new-catalogue.md

 # To add a new year to the grad catalogue

 * Edit the $lastyear and $nextyear in `copyGradIndexPages.php`, and run it.
+* Make sure that the index/year pages are next to each other in the folder order, so the mobile nav neighbours show up.
+* Make sure the `$year` in `renameOldProgramLandingPages.php` is the old year and run it using the $start_asset `4e9e12a97f000001015d84e03ea3fb26` (the grad-catalogue base folder).
 * Change the $start_asset in `addNextYearsCoursesFolders.php` to be the grad folder, and run it.
 * Update the title of the grad-cat/index
 * Edit the $start_asset and foldertest=false in `editAssetFactoryContainer.php` and run it.